-I'm a Research Professor at the Computer Science Department in the School of Computer Science at Carnegie Mellon University.
+I'm a Professor Emeritus at the Language Technologies Instutute in the School of Computer Science at Carnegie Mellon University.
 I'm a part of the Carnegie Mellon Speech Group, one of the oldest such groups in the country, founded by Raj Reddy.
 I'm also the Director of the Carnegie Mellon Speech Consortium, a partnership between Carnegie Mellon University and industry.
 I am part of the faculty in the Language Technologies Institute and, actually, most of my students are based there.

 In 1996 I implemented a set of web-based tools that are used to generate a knowledge base for the open source Sphinx recognition system, including a language model and a pronouncing dictionary.
 It's proved to be quite popular, and I've continued to maintain the tool and expand its capabilities.
-Do try it out if you are building a recognition system (the model formats work for any ARPA-compliant system) .If you'd like to know more about me by reading either a short or a long biography.
+Do try it out if you are building a recognition system (the model formats work for any ARPA-compliant system).
+We continue to maintain Ravenclaw and the Olympus dialog system toolkit in open source.If you'd like to know more about me read this biographical sketch or look at this maybe not up-to-date resumé.
 You can also find me at LinkedIn and on Plaxo; these sites will have somewhat different information about me.
 I'm involved in several organizations focused on spoken language interaction (SIGdial) and speech technologies (AVIOS).